Roz Henfrey MBACP (Accred).

 CAST Creative Supervision

-Author: 'The Most Terrifying Thing' (Speculative Fiction based on Carl Jung's Shadow and Archetypes.)
-Available on Amazon as a paperback.
+'The Most Terrifying Thing' (Speculative Fiction based on Carl Jung's Shadow and Archetypes) Available on Amazon as a paperback and KIndle.
+Please email me for chapter one free of charge

 'Who Stole The Moon?' a children's book written for my family